LOCAL & NATIONAL MISSIONS

 The Open Arms Health Clinic was conceived by medical professionals at St. Barnabas United Methodist Church to help the many in our community with limited access to affordable healthcare.
 In November of 2011, God provided the path and the means to open the 2,500-square-foot clinic.
+Then, thanks to donors, in December 2017, they moved to a more spacious, newly remodeled building.
 Today, Open Arms Health Clinic operates as its own 501(C)3 organization, yet the ties to St. Barnabas remain strong.
 The clinic is completely funded by donations and grants.
 Learn more about the clinic and their mission on the Open Arms Health Clinic website.

 Run for Another 5K and Fun Run